 🎄Are You Merry and Bright: part one

-(There is a tradition of mixing ghosts and Christmas, but the yuletide apparition must be politically correct, being charged with the above task, of changing a selfish heart.)
+(There is a tradition of mixing ghosts and Christmas, but the yuletide apparition must be politically correct, being charged with the task, as mentioned, of changing a selfish heart.)

 To me, then, in answer to the perennial Christmas question, the true (or best) meaning of the holiday is open arms, that table at which everyone is invited to take a seat.
 Whether you celebrate the holiday religiously should matter less than whether you celebrate it generously.